sferics/obs-processing/readme.md

 ### Command line arguments

 All command line arguments are defined in "config/parser\_args" and they are the same across all scripts.
 The only difference lies in their availability.
 For more details, read the section about the YAML configuration files.\
-The settings defined by command line arguments always overwrite settings defined in the script's configuration.
+Please note: Settings defined by command line arguments always overwrite settings defined in the script's configuration.

 #### Common command line arguments